KaldarAralay/DesktopGPT/README.md

 ```

 The app will open a window connecting directly to ChatGPT.
 Simply log in and start chatting!

+**Note**: Your login session is automatically saved.
+You'll stay logged in even after closing and reopening the app.
+Session data is stored securely in your user directory (`~/.chatgpt-desktop`).

 ## Technical Details